Remetrizing dynamical systems to control distances of points in time: Introduction

 \begin{tw} Let $G$ be a finitely generated transformation group of homeomorphisms of a metrizable space $X$ and let $h_1, \ldots, h_p$ be generators of $G$.
 Denote by $m$ the length metric on $G$ induced by the generating set $S = \{h_1,...,h_p,id,h_1^{-1}, \ldots, h_p^{-1}\}$; that is, for each $g \in G \setminus \{id\}$, $m(g)$ is the least natural number $n$ such that $g$ can be expressed as the product of $n$ elements of $S$.
 Then there exists a compatible metric $d$ on $X$ such that each map $g$ from $G \setminus \{id\}$ satisfies the Lipschitz condition (w.r.t. d) with a constant not greater than $\log(m(g)+2)$. \end{tw}

 In fact, the Lipschitz constants that appear above may tend to infinity arbitrarily slowly (see Theorem \ref{glowne_twierdzenie}).
-Hence we see we can control the distance between points with respect to their initial distance with arbitrary given Lipschitz constants.
+Hence we see we can control the distance between points with respect to their initial distance with arbitrarily given Lipschitz constants.

-The main result is Theorem \ref{glowne_twierdzenie}, which regards the way of controlling the distance between points with respect to initial distance formulated not only for Lipschitz constants but more generally for moduli of continuity (see the next subsection), and theorems stated above.
-Moreover, we give an interesting example regarding the notion of finite equicontinuity which is important in Theorem \ref{glowne_twierdzenie}.
+The main result is Theorem \ref{glowne_twierdzenie}, which deals with the way of controlling the distance between points with respect to initial distance formulated not only for Lipschitz constants but more generally for moduli of continuity (see the next subsection), and theorems stated above.
+Moreover, we give an interesting example regarding the notion of finite equicontinuity (Example \ref{przykladzik}).

 We hope these results will give new tools to work with dynamical systems, in particular with those defined on noncompact spaces.

 Basic information about dynamical systems may be found in \cite{furst}, \cite{vries} and \cite{aoki}.